Bellevue startup Mylio using $25M investment to take photo app to China

-The company, founded in 2012, has developed an app that compresses image files in such a way that saves space.
+The company, founded in 2012, has developed an app that compresses image files in a way that saves space.

-Bellevue startup Mylio reeled in $25 million in funding from Chinese company China Everbright last week as part of a joint venture agreement to expand its products into the country.
+Bellevue startup Mylio reeled in $25 million in funding from Chinese company China Everbright last week as part of a joint-venture agreement to expand its products into the country.

-Mylio, founded in 2012 and led by former Microsoft chief technology officer David Vaskevitch, has developed an app that compresses image files in such a way that saves space, but also allows the images to appear just as they did originally – the same clear photo with no loading time required.
+Mylio, founded in 2012 and led by former Microsoft Chief Technology Officer David Vaskevitch, has developed an app that compresses image files in such a way that saves space, but also allows the images to appear just as they did originally — the same clear photo with no loading time required.

 That lets you, for instance, keep hundreds of photos of your cat on your cellphone without running out of storage space, just in case you need to pull one up at a moment’s notice.
 Generally, when people run out of storage on their phone, they pay to access additional space or meticulously delete and move photos onto other devices.